Statue of Skėnderbeg, Tiranė, Albania. Easy to reach by train!

 Travelling by train in Albania is an experience not to be missed.
 Second hand coaches from Italy, Austria or Germany hauled by Czech-built diesels clickety-clack across the countryside at about 35 mph (or less!).
 Don't be surprised by torn seats or broken windows, but then, what do you expect for 50p?
 You may be able to check these train times at www.hsh.com.al, but please also double-check locally.
 All trains are one class only.

-Update 2024: In December 2023 there appear to be no trains running at all The Durres-Kashar line is closed for rebuilding, it partly reopened in late 2023, but seems to have closed again.
-A weekend Durres-Elbasan train appears to have stopped too.
+Update 2024: In December 2023 there appeared to be no trains running at all The Durres-Kashar line is closed for rebuilding, it partly reopened in late 2023, but seems to have closed again.
+A Fri/Sat/Sun Durres-Elbasan train is running, but using a station called Plazh near Durres, not Durres station.
 Check the current situation.
 Feedback appreciated!

 Durrės ► Tiranė